cta-observatory/cta-lstchain/docs/lstchain_api/datachecks/index.rst

   The output is now a data check file for the whole run, ``datacheck_dl1_LST-1.Run14619.h5`` which contains all the information from the subrun-wise files.
-It also produces a .pdf file ``datacheck_dl1_LST-1.Run14619.pdf`` with various plots of the quantities stored in the DL1DataCheckContainer objects, plus others obtained from the muon ring analysis.
+The script also produces a .pdf file ``datacheck_dl1_LST-1.Run14619.pdf`` with various plots of the quantities stored in the DL1DataCheckContainer objects, plus others obtained from the muon ring analysis.
 Note that the muon ring information is not propagated to the run-wise datacheck files, it is just used for the plotting.